Margaret Devlin (Chair)

 Margaret has been an active member on the Board for a number of years and is a professional company director, working primarily in the infrastructure and service sector.

-Margaret is also a director of Aurora Energy, Hamilton Airport, Met Services NZ and IT Partners Group.
-She is a Councillor on Waikato University and WINTEC and a member of the National Infrastructure Advisory Board.
+Margaret is also a director of Aurora, Hamilton Airport and IT Partners Group.
+She is Ministerial appointee of Waikato University Council and Deputy Chair of Wintec.

 Alta Consulting Ltd